-The statutory recognition that one is subject to liability for their own torts does not modify duties inter se the various business organizations.
-Just as the "except that he may become personally liable by reason of his own acts or misconduct" language of KRS § 271B.6-220(2) neither limits nor modifies the director's standard of culpability for breach of the duty of care,43 the addition of equivalent language in the other acts does not modify the responsibilities inter se the business organization.
-To that end, the addition of Restatement § 7.01 language to the statutes identified above does not: (a) modify the standard of culpability for a breach of the duty of care;44 (b) affect the ability to modify (or even eliminate) that duty of care or culpability for its violation;45 or (c) otherwise create a basis for liability.
+These statutory recognitions that one is subject to liability for their own torts do not modify duties inter-se the various business organizations.
+Just as the "except that he may become personally liable by reason of his own acts or misconduct" language of KRS § 271B.6-220(2) does not either limit or modify the director's standard of culpability for breach of the standard of care,24 the addition of equivalent language in the other acts does not modify the responsibilities inter-se the venture.
+To that end, the addition of Restatement section 7.01 language to, for example, the LLC Act25 does not modify the standard of culpability for a breach of the duty of care,26 impact upon the ability to modify (or even eliminate) that duty of care or culpability for its violation or otherwise create a basis for liability.27